nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 {{< note >}}If you have a DNS record allocated for `app.example.com`, you can send the request directly to that hostname, without needing to resolve.{{< /note >}}

-Send a request to the `secure-app` service on the TLS port with the `--insecure` flag.
+Send a request to the `secure-app` Service on the TLS port with the `--insecure` flag.
 The `--insecure` flag is required because the `secure-app` is using self-signed certificates.

 ```shell
 curl --resolve app.example.com:$GW_TLS_PORT:$GW_IP https://app.example.com:$GW_TLS_PORT --insecure -v